iainjmitchell/iainjmitchell.github.io/_posts/2021-09-23-terraform-and-aws-cdk.md

 ### 1. Ease of use
 The initial [set-up documentation](https://learn.hashicorp.com/tutorials/terraform/cdktf) made it easy to get started with the CDK.
 Unfortunately, the documentation deteriorated after this point.
 Context based help within the IDE pointed to the Terraform HCL documentation rather than anything based on the CDK.
 Furthermore, for some queries it was not possible to find answers in the community.
 This resulted in diving into the source code or applying guesswork.

 The CDK still relies upon [Terraform state files](https://www.terraform.io/docs/language/state/index.html) which need to saved to S3 as part of your stack updates.
-As a disclaimer, I'm not a fan on this system up tracking infrastructure state away from the source of truth.
+As a disclaimer, I'm not a fan on this system of tracking infrastructure state away from the source of truth.
 But a couple of times the state file became out of sync with the infrastructure in AWS.
 Although, this is no different from using the Terraform HCL and you may be happy to accept this risk.

 ### 2. Ease of integration into build and deployment pipeline
 To be able to run the CDK in Jenkins it requires a few dependencies.
 As such, it was necessary to create a Docker container image (see below).